 Numerous planning and design studies performed since 1991 have evaluated the needs of the School of Fine Arts.
 In response to these studies, the Storrs Center initiative, and the dispersal of the School of Fine Arts (SFA) facilities throughout the Storrs and Depot campuses since 1991, a Master Plan has assessed the condition of the current facilities, updated the program requirements of the School, and made draft recommendations to guide the use of UCONN 2000 funds for the School.
 The scope of this project includes façade repair and replacement at the Drama and Drama-Music buildings and the addition of a 30,000 square foot production facility.
 It will centralize production functions into a multipurpose facility, which includes scene, stage, welding, lighting and costume shops.
 An added benefit is the creation of an interior light court at the heart of the School.
-Construction began in Summer 2018 with anticipated completion in Winter 2020.
+The University selected an architectural team to provide existing conditions assessments, programming, design, and documentation and construction observation services.
+Bid drawings were completed in the Fall of 2017.
+Construction is expected to start in Spring 2018 with anticipated completion in the Fall 2019.